tsbxmw/c-_show_config/README.md

     called version 0.41 here , just include something of auto test . the code of autotest is defined at base/script , based on groovy ,can be running at jenkins .

-## slamtest

-    the test tool version 0.1 , now it move to other github project.